 The NAHC Spring Shootout is a competitive boys Spring tournament held in the city of Winnipeg.
-This event draws in teams from AAA and Elite divisions.
+This event draws in teams from Open, AAA, and Elite divisions.
 Sharpen your team's skills or simply enjoy a weekend of fast-paced and competitive hockey.
 Register today!

 - 5 Games Guarantee

 - 3 x 20 minutes stop time periods

 - Premium Giveaways